tensorflow/custom-op/README.md

 └── WORKSPACE  # Used by Bazel to specify tensorflow pip package as an external dependency

 ```
-The op implementation, including both c++ and python code, goes under `tensorflow_zero_out` dir.
-You will want to replace this directory with the corresponding content of your own ops. `tf` folder contains the code for setting up TensorFlow pip package as an external dependency for Bazel only.
+The op implementation, including both c++ and python code, goes under `tensorflow_zero_out` dir for CPU only ops, or `tensorflow_time_twp` dir for GPU ops.
+You will want to replace either directory with the corresponding content of your own ops. `tf` folder contains the code for setting up TensorFlow pip package as an external dependency for Bazel only.
 You shouldn't need to change the content of this folder.
 You also don't need this folder if you are using other build systems, such as Makefile.
 To build a pip package for your op, you will also need to update a few files at the top level of the template, for example, `setup.py`, `MANIFEST.in` and `build_pip_pkg.sh`.

 ### Setup
 First, clone this template repo.